 Natural gas options are contracts that gives the holder the right, but not the obligation, to buy or sell a specified amount of natural gas (or a natural gas swap or futures contract) at a specified price within a specified time in exchange, for an upfront premium, like the premium on an insurance policy.
 Breaking down the options even further, there are call options and put options.

-A natural gas call option is a contract that gives the holder the right, but not he obligation, to buy natural gas at a set price (the strike price) on a given date.
-A natural gas put option is a contract that gives the holder the light, but not the obligation, to sell natural gas at a set price (the strike price) on a given date.
+A natural gas call option is a contract that gives the holder the right, but not the obligation, to buy natural gas at a set price (the strike price) on a given date.
+A natural gas put option is a contract that gives the holder the right, but not the obligation, to sell natural gas at a set price (the strike price) on a given date.
 Natural gas options can be options on both futures and swaps.
 Large natural gas consumers will often purchase natural gas call options to hedge their exposure against rising natural gas prices.
 Likewise, natural gas consumers can also utilize natural gas put options, often in combination with swaps or futures, to hedge their exposure against declining natural gas prices.
-As is the case with swaps, many OTC natural gas options can also be cleared via Clearport.
+As is the case with swaps, many OTC natural gas options can also be cleared via the respective exchanges.

 In summary, large natural gas consumers have a variety of options, no pun intended, to hedge their exposure to natural gas price volatility.
 The "best" hedging tools and strategies for your company will depend on numerous company specific variables such as your goals and objectives, location, risk tolerance, anticipated volumes, financial/credit conditions, etc.

 If you are interested in practical, quantitative examples of natural gas hedging strategies, please see the following posts: